-You might be surprised to know that there are approximately 1400 species of Ants known in Australia.
+There are approximately 1400 species of Ants known in Australia.
 Ants are amazing creatures who are social insects that live in large colonies.
-In their natural environment, they play an important role as predators & scavengers and assist in the recycling of nutrients in the soil.
-However, in our world Ants are often regarded as ‘nuisance’ pests in and around buildings.
+In their natural environment, they play an important role as predators and scavengers, and assist in the recycling of nutrients in the soil.
+However, in our world, Ants are often regarded as ‘nuisance’ pests in and around buildings.
 Small mounds resulting from their excavations may be considered unsightly along garden paths, on balconies and around skirting boards and architrave bases in your home.
 As well as general ‘nuisance’ aspects, ants may present a health risk.
-Instances are known of ants mechanically carrying, on their bodies, or in the digestive tract, disease organisms causing dysentery, small pox and a variety of pathogenic bacteria, including salmonella.
+There have been instances where ants have mechanically carried, on their bodies, or in the digestive tract, disease organisms causing dysentery and small pox, as well as a variety of pathogenic bacteria, including salmonella.

 According to a Brisbane Times Article (published 8 August 2015), QLD has been crowned the territory with the most native species of ants in the world.
-Even beating out areas such as South America, New Guinea & Central Africa, which I’m sure is quite surprising to some!
+Even beating out areas such as South America, New Guinea & Central Africa, which would for certain be quite surprising to some!

-Some of the most common ant species we encounter the most:
+Here are the most common ant species we encounter in South-East Queensland: